JLeFevre559/CS350-Clipboard/Documents/Milestone-1/Requirements/StatusReport.md

 I also aim to produce a video at every development stage to explain how the system functions.
 This might spark additional feedback and foster interest in the project.

-4. **Milestone Review**:

-Given that this project is not being conducted for external stakeholders, there's no formal milestone review meeting or presentation.
-However, in a conventional project setting, this step is essential for a thorough assessment of completed tasks, progress, and stakeholder satisfaction.
-It offers an opportunity to address any potential concerns or discrepancies before proceeding, ensuring that the project stays on track and adheres to the initial requirements.

 5. **Status Video**: